 It’s easy for experienced tutors to quickly identify many of the gaps in the student’s cumulative knowledge of math – usually within the first few minutes of a tutoring session (see why we don’t do formal assessments here).
 From there, the tutor will start posing simple questions the students can easily answer.
 This will usually involve going back to previous math lessons – sometimes to previous years.

 Gradually, the questions get harder and the student will encounter a problem they should be able to solve, but can’t – usually due to a single missing skill.
 The tutor will then teach (usually re-teach) the skill, select or create a set of similar problems, and test the student with those problems until the skill is mastered.

 As individual skills are mastered, the tutor will pose more and more challenging problems – requiring new skills – repeating the cycle.
 The student will eventually find that they’ve caught up, and that those super difficult questions in class are far less intimidating.

 Their attitude slowly changes and their confidence grows.
 These same kids who were once insistent that they “can’t do it” start saying “this is hard but I can figure it out.”

 Life Long Benefits

 It is transformational when a person with a math phobia says, “this isn’t so bad.”
-The new found self-esteem can spill over into other areas and help them raise grades overall.
+This new found self-esteem can spill over into other areas, and help them raise their grades overall.

 Even more valuable than their new-found confidence in math is a lifelong understanding of their great potential.

-They may never need to use trigonometry again, but when they face difficulties as an adult they’ll know that challenges are meant to be overcome, that there’s little that they “can’t do”.
+They may never need to use trigonometry again, but when they face difficulties as an adult they’ll know that challenges are meant to be overcome, and that there’s little that they “can’t do.”
 Perseverance leads to results.